Stad Ship Tunnel: Status

-The aim was to sign the contract in autumn 2025 and start construction in 2026, provided the bids meet the project’s budget.
-Construction is expected take about five years.
+The aim was to sign the contract in Autumn 2025 and start construction in 2026, provided the bids meet the project’s budget.
+Construction is expected to take about five years.

 As of September 2025, doubts were raised as to the viability of the project due to projected budget overruns.
 At that point in time, it was uncertain whether it would commence as planned.

 In October 2025, it became known that Jonas Gahr Støre’s government had ended work on the ship tunnel due to cost overruns.
 The cost estimate at that time was 9.4 billion NOK.
 Shortly afterward, a majority in the Norwegian Parliament decided that studies and negotiations on the price should nevertheless continue.
+The authorities approved NOK 150 million in the national budget in June 2026 for starting construction, and a total cost of NOK 8.6 billion.

+In June 2026 it was announced that AF Group was awarded the contract for the turnkey construction for the tunnel.
+The contract has a value of approx. NOK 5.6 billion excl.
+VAT and is to be signed in August.
+The contractor will be responsible for both the design and construction of the tunnel.
+Construction is planned to start in early 2027.

+Opening

+If construction begins as planned in early 2027 the opening should be during 2031.
+The Myklebust ship from Sagastad is planned to be the first ship through the tunnel once complete.